 Take care to not to forget to include expenses you do not pay regularly.
 Items like car maintenance and clothing are easily forgotten.

-Get a copy of our IVA Living Expenses Guide: Download living expenses guide
+Get a copy of our IVA Living Expenses Guide for a list of items you can include in your budget: Download living expenses guide

 What levels of expenditure are allowed for each item?